 With this main component in place, Shawn scheduled to come back for three weeks, create an installation and be here for a while to talk people through it as well as describe his wider practice.
 Shawn arrived in early March, 2018.
 He told me that he was stopping along the way to collect material in the Mojave.
 I knew Shawn was unlikely to be collecting sensitive material, so I waited to see what he was bringing.
 When he arrived, he unloaded several bags of broken glass collected largely along Route 66.
 Along with a taxidermy coyote, the skeleton of another coyote and some staging.

 We went out later that week to select and collect a few of the tree carcasses and brought them back to this strange collection of elements.
 Over the next three days, Shawn worked tirelessly to bring the elements together to create Tree of Pain.
 The work was ostensibly about the plight of the Joshua tree in a time of climate change, migrating to higher climes to thrive and survive.
 A parallel reading of the elements, coyote, skeleton and glass, pointed to the plight of migrants crossing the desert.
 Shawn has been working with No More Deaths for some time and takes high school students to the border to leave food, water and blankets as a humanitarian gesture.

-Shawn's work was well received and stimulated a set of heartfelt discussions. the weekend following the opening, he gave an artists talk at the weekly Artist's Tea in the National Park organized by JT Lab.
+Shawn's work was well received and stimulated a set of heartfelt discussions. the weekend following the opening on March 18, he gave an artists talk at the weekly Artist's Tea in the National Park organized by JT Lab.
 Thanks to Shawn for bringing his installation work to BoxoHOUSE and wishing him best of luck in his next projects at Bandolier in New Mexico and then in Alaska.